 - Fervent intercession for the Lord to renew his Church for authentic witness and consistent obedience

 - Fresh power and authority for the local congregation through the Breath of God in our structures and organizations

 - Responsible participation in the courts of the church

 - A deep hunger for the teaching of the Bible in its authority

-- A recall to lives of biblical purity, especially on the part of those entrusted with leadership of the people of God
+- A recall to lives of biblical integrity (previously “purity”), especially on the part of those entrusted with leadership of the people of God

 - A zeal for reaching, through the instrumentality of a national church with a rich heritage, those lost without God and without hope in the world